 The design and construction of the major campus buildings and structures will be complete before the school commences its third academic year in the fall of 2019.
 During its first two academic years (beginning in the fall of 2017), Thaden will run its programs in a combination of temporary and permanent structures (including an athletic field) located on a secure portion of its 30-acre campus in downtown Bentonville.
 The school will also look for opportunities to integrate the design and construction of the campus into the curriculum so that students can understand and take part in the process of creating their school.
 Please visit the campus section of this website for more information.

 An important part of our mission is to prepare students for higher education.
-Our educational program and academic standards will be designed to garner respect and credibility among the most selective colleges and universities in the world.
-Equally important, we will require our students to approach the college admission process as a long-term project that requires deep research into programs that match their interests.
-Our faculty members will also bring a wide range of educational backgrounds to our campus and, in this respect, will serve as important role models as we encourage students to think carefully and expansively about their college and career aspirations.
+Our educational program and academic standards are designed to garner respect and credibility among the most selective colleges and universities in the world.
+Equally important, we require our students to approach the college admission process as a long-term project that requires deep research into programs that match their interests.
+Our faculty members also bring a wide range of educational backgrounds to our campus and, in this respect, serve as important role models as we encourage students to think carefully and expansively about their college and career aspirations.

-The typical size of a class at Thaden will be 15 students.
+The typical size of a class at Thaden is 15 students.
 In a class of this size, teachers are better able to provide individual instruction and tailor their lessons to their students’ distinct personalities, talents, and interests.
 It is also easier for students to become actively involved and participate in small instructional settings where teachers can provide encouragement and recognize and celebrate their efforts and achievements.

 We believe that a well-balanced education gives students many opportunities for artistic and creative expression through theater, dance, music, film, and other visual arts.
-The artistic and creative life of our students will be integral to Thaden’s campus culture, emanating from and flowing through our educational programs.
+The artistic and creative life of our students is integral to Thaden’s campus culture, emanating from and flowing through our educational programs.
 Our campus will have its own performing arts center and is located just a short distance from Crystal Bridges Museum of American Art and its new contemporary art center as well as Brightwater, the new culinary arts program at Northwest Arkansas Community College, all of which promise to be vital hubs of art and inspiration for Thaden students.
 For further information regarding our offerings in the creative and performing arts, please see the educational program descriptions for our middle and upper schools.

 We believe that physical education and athletic competition are integral to a well-balanced education and the promotion of lifelong wellness.
-To that end, we will offer a variety of team and individual sports as well as other recreational and outdoor programs.
-Each of these programs will give students the opportunity to experience meaningful successes and failures that lead to personal growth.
+To that end, we offer a variety of team and individual sports as well as other recreational and outdoor programs.
+Each of these programs gives students the opportunity to experience meaningful successes and failures that lead to personal growth.
 As you will gather from the profiles of our leadership team, athletics and outdoor recreation play an important role in their personal and professional lives.

 Our twelve-week trimester calendar allows students to take a greater number of courses in a given year, enabling them to explore more disciplines and subjects.
-Students in grades 7-10 will, for example, be able to gain meaningful exposure to the visual arts, theater, music, and design before focusing on a specific area at a more advanced level.
+Students in grades 7-10 are, for example, able to gain meaningful exposure to the visual arts, theater, music, and design before focusing on a specific area at a more advanced level.
 Our trimester calendar, by the same token, gives teachers more opportunities to diversify their offerings and innovate with new subjects and teaching methods.
 Of course, a certain subject that cannot be effectively covered within a single trimester can still be offered across multiple trimesters.

-Our World Languages program will begin by offering instruction in Spanish, Mandarin Chinese, and Latin for all students (Middle and Upper School).
-The study of Spanish and Mandarin Chinese, two of the most commonly spoken languages in the world, will provide ample opportunities for students to weave history, literature, and art together as our teachers bring these languages and cultures to life.
+Our World Languages program begins by offering instruction in Spanish, Mandarin Chinese, and Latin for all students (Middle and Upper School).
+The study of Spanish and Mandarin Chinese, two of the most commonly spoken languages in the world, provide ample opportunities for students to weave history, literature, and art together as our teachers bring these languages and cultures to life.
 Latin language instruction adds a distinctive and valuable dimension to our curriculum.
 Students who study Latin come to appreciate word roots in ways that enhance their overall command of English and many other languages, their sense of wordplay, and their understanding of legal and scientific terms.

 At many schools, especially those serving students with an extremely broad range of academic trajectories and needs, courses that are specifically designed to prepare students for college often carry the Advanced Placement (AP) designation in order to signal their academic rigor.
-At Thaden, we have not adopted the AP designation because our entire curriculum, as a whole, will be challenging and designed to prepare all students for admission to even the most selective colleges and universities in the world.
+At Thaden, we have not adopted the AP designation because our entire curriculum, as a whole, is challenging and designed to prepare all students for admission to even the most selective colleges and universities in the world.
 For the same reason, many of the nation’s most academically challenging schools have also chosen not to use the AP system.
 Of course, Thaden students will in the natural course of their studies develop all of the fundamental skills and knowledge needed to excel on AP examinations should they choose to take them.

 Thaden is pursuing its accreditation through the Independent School Association of Central States (ISACS), a membership organization of more than 230 independent schools from 13 states.
 ISACS promotes the development of independent schools through its rigorous accreditation process, professional development programs, and other support services.

 We aspire to create a dynamic and diverse community of students.
 Among the many qualities we hope to find and cultivate in our students are curiosity, creativity, empathy and open-mindedness, independence, ambition, and dedication.
-In considering prospective students, we will also look for candidates who are eager to work collaboratively and participate fully in the life of the school and the local community.
+In considering prospective students, we also look for candidates who are eager to work collaboratively and participate fully in the life of the school and the local community.